vkall/OPbot/README.md

 #OpBot
-This is an irc bot that gives people (that are on a whitelist) op when they join a channel.
+This is an irc bot with the following functionalities:
+- Gives people that are on a whitelist op when they join the channel.
-It can also check the weather by using the yr.no service.
+- Checks the weather by using the yr.no service.  `.w [city]`
+- Converts currencies using the http://www.google.com/finance/converter service. `.ex [amount] [fromCurrency] [toCurrency]`

 ##Setup
 Change these values in `settings.conf` before usage: